PolynomialDivision/polynomialdivision.github.io/_posts/2019-05-05-clientsteering.md

 #### Scanning

 Typically, a client devices scans for nearby APs by sending out probe request messages.
 The AP will respond with probe response messages containing information about supported rates, network capabilities and further information.
 That process is called `active scanning`.
-Furthermore, the client has the ability to collect `beacon frames` to learn abouth other APs in its range.
+Furthermore, the client has the ability to collect `beacon frames` to learn about other APs in its range.
 This process is called `passive scanning`.
 Typically, the client connects to the AP with the highest signal strength.

 #### Authentication